 All employees must pay tax and labor market contributions, which are deducted from the employee's gross salary.
 These deductions fund state benefits.

 There is a mandatory Danish Labor Market Supplementary Pension (ATP) to which an employer pays DKK 189.35 per month for full-time employees and employees pay DKK 94.65 per month.
 There is no requirement to contribute to additional pension schemes unless this requirement is specified in a collective agreement or imposed by the employer's internal guidelines.

 A statutory and mandatory earnings-related pension scheme accrues pension for all employees who are at least age 17 (as of 2017).
 Additional collective pension scheme rights may be agreed upon in a CBA.
 Collective and individual additional pension schemes are also possible, either where unilaterally provided by the employer or agreed contractually as a term of employment.

 Employees are often entitled to fringe benefits, such as lunch, mobile phone or car benefits.

 State social system provides for social security, welfare and pension coverage.
 In addition, since January 1, 2016, employers must offer healthcare insurance coverage to all employees.
 All employers, regardless of the size of the company, including small and medium enterprises (SMEs) and associations, are covered (with some rare exceptions).

-CBAs and/or employment contracts can provide for additional mandatory benefits (complementary welfare coverage for all employees, supra-complementary pension plan, etc.).
-CBAs can also provide for minimum benefits entitlements (minimum welfare contribution rates, insurance bodies to be affiliated to, etc.).
+CBAs and/or employment contracts may provide for additional mandatory benefits (eg, complimentary welfare coverage for all employees and a supra-complimentary pension plan).
+CBAs may also provide for minimum benefits entitlements (eg, minimum welfare contribution rates and affiliation with insurance bodies).